 “As a result, those big mistakes by the Afghan government lead the locals of N2KL to rank the Taliban/al-Qaeda/Militant-Insurgent Syndicate’ fourth out of four on George’s list of how they perceive their problems.
 Locals consider the insurgents morally superior to the Karzai government.
 The insurgents provide the population something the government doesn’t, or at least doesn’t provide sufficiently: culturally appropriate access to justice, resources and Islamic identity, in George’s assessment.”

-There is little that Col George or the current battle space owner can do about that the military can only do so much.
-But what they can do to shape the local political landscape by setting up the conditions for success.
-Those conditions would be first and foremost to beat the Taliban like a drum on a routine basis.
-To make being Taliban uncool just like it was in 2002 when the local population’s perception of the Taliban was that they were losers.
-Which is exactly what the commander, whoever he is, up at Camp Blessing started doing last week after the villains over reached with some sort of half ass offensive.
-Let me set the picture for you as we understand it from our normal open source security reports.
+There is little that Col George or ISAF can do about that.
+But what they can do is to set up the conditions for success by beating the Taliban like a drum on a routine basis.
+Which is exactly what the commander at Camp Blessing (Kunar Province) started doing last week after the villains over reached with a large attack aimed at his battalion.
+Let me set the picture for you as we see it using open source security reports.

-Sami the Finn from Indicium Consulting was the first to raise the alarm as he watched the incident rate in Kunar drop at the height of fighting season and his take was the local Taliban was going to mass and try something dramatic.
+Sami the Finn from Indicium Consulting was the first to raise the alarm as he watched the incident rate in Kunar drop at the height of fighting season.
+He warned that this meant the Taliban was massing for another big attack.
 A quick plug if I may; Sami has been in Afghanistan for over 8 years and is the most informed analysts in the country.
 Anyone doing business here would benefit from utilizing his company which is highly respected among the old hands.

-As the security incident rate was falling we were getting reports from various aid projects in Kunar that the place was awash with Pakistani Taliban and “foreigners” which could be al Qaeda or could be Jihadi tourists not that there is much difference.
-One project manager I know who is of Arab heritage was approached by a Taliban emissary and told that if he did projects in the Korengal Valley they would provide for his security and even give him a Taliban work permit.
-That would have been cool I have been trying for a long time to get a scan of one of those but to date nishta.
-The NGO involved wouldn’t have gone for that deal anyway.
+As the security incident rate was falling we were getting reports from Kunar that the place was awash with Pakistani Taliban and “foreigners” which could be al Qaeda or could be Jihadi tourists not that there is much difference.
+One project manager I know who is an Arab/American was approached by a Taliban emissary and told that if he did projects in the Korengal Valley they would provide for his security and give him a Taliban work permit.
+That would have been cool -I have been trying for a long time to get a scan of one of those but to date nishta.
+The NGO he works for wouldn’t have gone for that deal anyway.

-Perceptions change with the audience in Afghanistan.
-The local people have every right to upset about the performance of the government in Kabul.
-But they have no interest in seeing any kind of central government which is strong enough to meddle in their affairs.
-An example, Afghans will go to great lengths to avoid having their problems brought into the legal system.
+The local people have every right to be upset about the performance of the government in Kabul.
+But they also have no interest in seeing any central government strong enough to meddle in their affairs.
+For example, Afghans will go to great lengths to avoid having their problems brought into the legal system.
 Regardless of the crime be it murder or little boys stealing apples from a neighbor the Afghans know how to handle it and feel personally disgraced when the authorities step in to apply the rule of law.
-Their family business them becomes public and their problems known to people outside their clan which brings disgrace upon the sons of the family.
+Their family business them becomes public and their problems known to people outside their clan which brings disgrace upon the family.
 They are going to bitch about the central government no matter who is in charge and how effective it becomes.
 The best we can do is concentrate on making regional government functional at basic things like irrigation, sanitation, health care delivery and other municipal services.

-The corruption of the Karzai government adds fuel to the fire but there is no way the people of this region want the Taliban back and they know that we know this is posturing.
-The Taliban has been operating in the open all over the Nuristan and Kunar Provinces this year as well as southern Nangarhar Province and part of Laghman too.
+The Taliban have been operating in the open all over Nuristan and Kunar Provinces this year as well as southern Nangarhar Province and part of Laghman too.
 It doesn’t take long for them to wear out their welcome because the locals have big plans for their daughters and getting hitched to some wild eye Waziristani illiterate isn’t past of the plan.
 Yet the villains are out there filling in the power vacuum created by dysfunctional government and poorly trained Afghan Police.
 The Taliban is in the open and exposed at exactly the wrong time.
 The ANA and the Americans have never been stronger and are more than capable of running the Taliban to ground if that is what they want to do.
 Insurgents are supposed to wait until they defeat local and international security forces before they start walking around with impunity.

 There is little question that we are going to have to start reducing our footprint in Afghanistan.
-That doesn’t mean we cannot define an acceptable end state and start working towards it now while we have so many assets in-country but stuck on FOB’s.
-There are civilian experts who want to get out and start making a difference but can’t do to force protection policies.
+That doesn’t mean we cannot define an acceptable end state and start working towards it now while we have so many assets in-country.
+There are civilian experts who want to get out and start making a difference but can’t due to force protection policies.
 These people have the exact skill set needed to mentor regional government agencies but they cannot bring those skills to bear from the FOB.
 It is time to set these and a number of other people free to follow up what has started to be a little house cleaning of the local Taliban.